antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

 **Observations:**

-- Frequent but controlled drawdowns
+- Frequent but limited losses
-- Losses are short-lived
+- No prolonged drawdowns
-- No prolonged negative periods
+- Risk remains controlled

 ---

 ## Key Insight

-The model is not perfect at predicting price levels, but:
+> The model is not perfect at predicting price levels, but it is effective at predicting direction.

-> it is effective at capturing **direction**, which is what drives trading performance
+This is what makes the strategy profitable.

 ---

 # 6. Final Summary

-- Electricity prices show strong short-term persistence
+- Electricity prices show strong persistence
-- Market fundamentals (especially wind) significantly improve forecasts
+- Wind is the most relevant external driver
-- Adding more variables does not improve performance
+- Adding too many variables degrades performance
-- The Market Drivers model provides the best balance
+- The Market Drivers model performs best

 **Final conclusion:**

-> Forecasting accuracy alone is not sufficient — models must be aligned with the decision-making objective.
+> Forecasting accuracy alone is not enough — models must be aligned with the trading objective.

-In this case, reformulating the problem as a directional prediction task enables the model to generate **consistent and profitable trading outcomes**.
+By reframing the problem as a directional task, the model generates **consistent and profitable trading results**.

 ---